 In addition, the DLM Consortium created online professional development learning modules to help test administrators understand both the content standards and the Essential Elements, and their application to students with the most significant cognitive disabilities.
-Each of the interactive modules is short (30 to 45 minutes) and focuses on a single topic.
-Information about these modules is available under the Professional Development tab of the DLM website.
+Each of the interactive modules is short (30-45 minutes) and focus on a single topic.
+Information about these modules is available under the Professional Development section of the DLM website.
 Most of the modules are subject-specific and provide information and strategies to help test administrators instruct students based on the subject being assessed in Student Portal.

-PROFESSIONAL DEVELOPMENT MODULES FOR STUDENTS WITH THE MOST COMPLEX NEEDS
+PROFESSIONAL DEVELOPMENT MODULES FOR INSTRUCTING STUDENTS WITH THE MOST COMPLEX NEEDS

-Two professional development modules are especially designed for instruction for students with the most complex needs who complete the DLM assessments at the Initial and Distal Precursor linkage levels.
+Professional development modules are available and are especially designed for instructing students with the most complex needs who complete the DLM assessments at the Initial and Distal Precursor linkage levels.
 Professional development modules are located through the DLM Professional Development website.